-The Nicoise Salad as a classic French salad, originating from the city of Nice.
+The Nicoise Salad with Seared Tuna is a classic French salad, originating from the city of Nice featuring sustainably sourced tuna and a dijon vinaigrette.
 Served as a composed salad, or mise en place, this is the perfect opportunity to put your plating skills to the test and present your companions with a beautiful salad.

 While a bed of lettuce is traditionally frowned upon, I will use arugula, or rocket, in the winter, and frisée in the summer, which I found pairs well with every other variation or traditional ingredient with their bitterness.

 Pronounced as ni-swaz and spelled, Salade niçoise, the dish takes advantage of raw to lightly cooked seasonal vegetables.

 Table of Contents

 What is in a Niçoise salad?

 Jacques Médecin, former Nice Mayor and cookbook traditionalist, set some rules for the Nicoise Salad.
 Here in California, I use them as a guideline, but not law.